Is there financial planning for senior living?

 Working with a financial professional can help you identify the best course of action for your situation, which may include a combination of options.

-There are many ways to pay for senior living, but the most common method is to use private funds, such as savings, investments and selling high-value items such as antiques, automobiles and furniture.
-Pensions, Social Security and retirement accounts (401ks and IRAs) can also help pay for senior living.
+The most common methods to pay for assisted living are to use private funds, such as savings and investments, and sell high-value items, such as antiques, automobiles and furniture.
+Pensions, Social Security and retirement accounts – such as a 401(k) and IRA – are also commonly used.

 Is your parent a veteran?
-The Department of Veterans Affairs has established the Aid and Attendance Pension for veterans and their surviving spouses.
-This program can help fund senior living.
+The Department of Veterans Affairs has established the Aid and Attendance pension for veterans and their surviving spouses, which can be used to fund senior living.
 To qualify, a veteran must have:

 • At least 90 days of active military service with at least one day of service during a period of national conflict, with honorable discharge, or be their single surviving spouse